alejocb/rgbdtam/README.md

 #RGBDTAM:

-RGBDTAM is a RGBD SLAM algorithm that estimates a dense reconstruction of a scene in real-time on a CPU using RGB-D cameras.
+RGBDTAM is a RGBD SLAM algorithm that estimates a dense reconstruction of a scene in real-time on a CPU using monocular or RGB-D cameras.
 We are currently cleaning the code and working on the efficiency of the algorithm, it should be ready in the following days/weeks.

 Related Publication:
 [1] Alejo Concha, Javier Civera.
-RGBDTAM: A cost-effective and accurate RGBD Tracking and Mapping system.
+RGBDTAM: A cost-effective and accurate RGBD Tracking and Mapping System.
 Submitted to RA-L with IROS presentation.

 Video of the results that you should expect in the example sequences:
 Soon